EducloudAI/AI-Integration-Framework/docs/universal-questions/framework-integration.md

 - Layer 7 uses them to assess governance and risk
 - Layer 9 uses them to measure value and impact

-The questions stay the same.
+The questions do not change.
+The output may take different forms, but the thinking structure is always the same.
-The answers evolve with the layer.

 ---